Slow Cooker Turkey Lasagna

 Meet my family’s new favorite healthy lasagna!
 I liked this lasagna so much that I was happy to eat it three days in a row.
 My kids loved it, too, and they hardly noticed the extra veggies that I added to this turkey lasagna.
 Since you prep this dinner ahead in the slow cooker, it’s perfect for busy nights!

 If you like to eat lasagna year-round, but don’t want to turn on your oven in the summertime, then slow cooker lasagna is perfect for you.
 You get the comforting lasagna flavors that you crave without heating up your kitchen!
-Besides this Veggie-Packed Slow Cooker Lasagna recipe, you can also try this classic Easy Slow Cooker Lasagna recipe and this meatless Slow Cooker Spinach Ricotta Lasagna.
+Besides this turkey lasagna recipe, you can also try this classic Easy Slow Cooker Lasagna recipe and this meatless Slow Cooker Spinach Ricotta Lasagna.

 You can easily make this slow cooker lasagna vegetarian by omitting the turkey.
 Or, if your family prefers beef you can replace the ground turkey with ground beef.

-What’s the secret to making this crock pot veggie lasagna with turkey appealing to kids?
+What’s the secret to making this crock pot turkey lasagna appealing to kids?
 Even those who squirm at the sight of too many vegetables?
 Make sure that the veggies are chopped into really small pieces!
 The tiny pieces of vegetables cook down and are hardly noticeable in the finished lasagna.